-3. STAFF ELECTRONIC MAIL- Staff electronic messages are archived for a period of 3 years from the date the message was sent or received.
+3. STAFF EMAIL- Staff email is archived for a period of three (3) years from the date the message was sent or received.

-4. STUDENT ELECTRONIC MAIL- Student electronic messages, sent or received, are archived for a period of 1 year from the date the message was sent or received, or upon removal of the account, whichever comes first.
+4. STUDENT EMAIL- Student email, sent or received, is archived for a period of one (1) year from the date the message was sent or received, or upon removal of the account, whichever comes first.

 5. MESSAGES ARE NOT PRIVATE – Messages stored on District systems or District authorized systems shall not be considered private property and may be accessed by District administrative employees.
 This would generally be done to resolve technical problems or at the request of administration.

-6. CONSERVE RESOURCES – Individuals should use the voicemail, electronic mail and fax systems in a manner to conserve resources
+6. CONSERVE RESOURCES – Individuals should use the voicemail, email and fax systems in a manner to conserve resources

 7. AVOID AUTOMATIC FORWARDING – Emails sent to District email addresses should not be setup to automatically forward to external email locations in order to avoid the distribution of sensitive student or employee information.

 8. 900 NUMBERS – Calls to 900 numbers shall not be permitted.

 1. WEBSITES – Schools and District programs shall have the opportunity to post content on the official school and District websites to enhance communication with students, families, and the community.
 These websites were established within systems agreed upon by the Director of Marketing & Communications, the Technology Director, and the District Technology Advisory Committee (DTAC).